PaipaPsyche/PenroseTrip/_posts/2019-09-04-richtet-gott.markdown

 Physics, philosophy, mathematics, psychology, biology.
 Perhaps they are all faces from the same center where everything starts, the **eternal motor** that gives rise to a whole.
 It is possible that nature itself has a womb from where everything is born and that we can hardly imagine from our human experience.

 **What if** there is a superior being that supervises human progress from the shadows? regardless of whether it is a god, an alien, or a being of another nature.
 Isn't the idea of being watched by something hidden and ominous a little **disturbing**?
+The idea of Oculus Gea is to represent the watchful *eye of nature* in its maximum expression: as guardian, as judge, as **mother** and as center.
+The engine of all human and subsequent reasoning is due to the selfless supervision of nature's **perpetual engine**.
+A reminder that we are as much a part of her as possible and furthermore, that we are not essential to its perpetual clockwork.

 ## Technique